thestennettreport/TheStennettReport.github.io/index.md

 ## Domestic Consequences

+1. **[Trade War 2.0: A Recipe for Economic Disaster and Higher Prices for All Americans](./consequences/international/trade_war.md):** Project 2025's protectionist trade policies will trigger a global trade war, raising prices, killing jobs, and harming American businesses and consumers.
+Discover the truth about tariffs and how to resist this dangerous agenda.
 1. **[Rigging the System: The Conservative Blueprint for Voter Suppression and Election Subversion](./consequences/domestic/voting_rights.md):**  Project 2025 and Agenda 47 aim to suppress voters, rig elections, and silence dissent.
 Learn how they plan to steal our democracy and how to fight back.
 1. **[The Threat of Christian Nationalism: A Distortion of History and a Danger to Democracy](./consequences/domestic/christian_nationalism.md):** Project 2025's embrace of Christian nationalism threatens religious freedom and the separation of church and state.
 Discover the dangers and how to defend our pluralistic society.
 1. **[The Handmaid's Agenda: A Blueprint for Controlling Women's Bodies and Erasing Reproductive Freedom](./consequences/domestic/abortion_ivf_contraception_access.md):** Project 2025 and Agenda 47 are waging a war on women's bodies, seeking to ban abortion, restrict contraception, and control reproductive healthcare.
 Learn the facts and join the fight for reproductive rights.